Mass brawl in the Legends Football League

 What makes the 'Legends Football League' all the more ridiculous is that, last year, it changed its name from the 'Lingerie Football League' because chairman Mitchell S Mortaza felt its uniforms and image were hurting its credibility.

 For those not aware of this phenomenon, it involves seven-a-side teams of scantily-clad women playing full-contact American Football.
 Starting as throwaway half-time entertainment for Super Bowl viewers, it gained in popularity to become established as a fully-fledged 'sport' of its own.

 Whatever your personal views of the objectification of women for entertainment purposes (I'll return to that later), the LFL is degrading – not to the women involved (who are just happy for the attention), but to the sport.
-Watch the video and you’ll see what I mean.
+See the pictures in this article and you’ll see what I mean.

 Does this variation on America's Game serve in any way to boost its popularity?
 You have to feel not – its target demographic is, by the LFL's own admission, "beer drinking college students aged 21 and up", although I would lower the age range significantly (US drinking laws forbid associating teenagers with boozy frat-boy antics, but that is patently the intent).